 Update: November 2017: Moving to Spain is clearly a popular topic, who knew my post about our cost of living in Spain would be so popular!
 I’ve added some more details and helpful resources to this article about living cost in Spain.
 We recently visited our old stomping ground and I made sure to zip through Mercadona to update my list of Spain supermarket prices so it would contain recent numbers.
 I’m pleased to report that costs seem to be almost the same.

 Perhaps you’ve considered moving to Spain or even retiring in Spain?
 Since writing this post (originally published in 2015) I’ve had emails and comments from various people, including those interested in becoming expat in Spain to people just wanting to live in Spain for six months (which is what we did) or some just wondering how much to live in Spain for a month.
 Living in Spain appeals to many people, and it’s definitely the top of my list as a destination to move to (our goal is to make the move back there permanently within three years).

-Please bear in mind we are a frugal family with a toddler so we don’t go out night-clubbing or to eat at fancy restaurants.
+The living costs I’ve shared below are from our six-month stay in the Costa del Sol.
+Please bear in mind we are a frugal family with a toddler so we don’t go out clubbing or eat at fancy restaurants.
 We try to cook our own meals whenever possible.

 Below are some other blogs about finding accommodation in Spain.

-€500 per month including groceries, fresh fruit and veggies, nappies, cleaning products and my coffee addiction.
+Our grocery budget in Spain was €500 per month including all groceries, fresh fruit and veggies, nappies, cleaning products and my coffee addiction.
 I’m a big clearance shopper and I struggle to find special offers here.
 Eroski is the only supermarket I’ve found that discounts its products when they approach use-by dates.

 A Sample of Grocery Costs in Spain